pomme-clic/s-money-documentation/docs/docs/cards/issuing.md

 More information regarding this sdk in the [Card Companion SDK](./CardCompanion_SDK.pdf) -->

-More information regarding the specifications in our SDK
+More information regarding the specifications in our SDK PIN Definition.

 <Highlight>

  Remember you have 2 choices : Random PIN (by default, no need to implement anything) or Wish PIN in order to allow to your end user to define his own PIN code.
+ Obviously, you always have possibility to display PIN in addition.

 </Highlight>